TSCondeco/TSCondeco/README.md

 - I’m @TSCondeco
-- I’m a Computer Science Student from Portugal, aspiring to be a web dev.
+- I’m a Computer Science Student from Portugal.

 <!---
 TSCondeco/TSCondeco is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.